mapcrafter/mapcrafter/docs/configuration.rst

     This is the default zoom level shown when you open the map.
-The default zoom level is 0 (completely zoomed out) and the maximum zoom level (completely zoomed in) is the one mapcrafter shows when rendering your map.
+The default zoom level is 0 (completely zoomed out) and the maximum zoom level (completely zoomed in) is the one Mapcrafter shows when rendering your map.

 ``default_rotation = top-left|top-right|bottom-right|bottom-left``